 By exercising and eating for our menstrual cycle, we can provide our bodies with the support it needs.
 The recommendations below are based on a normal hormonal cycle.
-It is very important to track your cycle to see what phase you’re in!
+It is essential to track your cycle to see what phase you’re in!
 I personally use a Daysy and the Clue App.
-The book, Taking Charge of Your Fertility, is a very helpful book to have!
+The book, Taking Charge of Your Fertility is a beneficial book to have!

 The Menstrual Cycle Phases

 As women, we go through four phases: menstruation, follicular, ovulatory, and luteal.
 Typically our cycle lasts for 28-days, but it ranges between 23-36 days.
 This is why it is important to track your cycle.
-Ideally, you track while you’re not on birth control as birth control disrupts the communication between our brain and ovaries.
+Ideally, you track while you’re not on birth control as birth control disrupts our brains and ovaries’ communication.

 Here is a brief overview of our hormonal phases:

 The follicular begins the day you start your period and continues until you ovulate.
-The follicular phase is when Estrogen is increasing to grow a follicle to then become an egg.
-Progesterone also begins to slowly increase as well.
+The follicular phase is when Estrogen is increasing to grow a follicle to become an egg then.
+Progesterone also begins to increase, as well as slowly.
 This phase usually lasts 7-10 days.

 This is when your ovaries release an egg.
 It is a very short phase in which you can get pregnant.
 This phase only lasts 3-4 days.
 However, sperm can stay in our bodies for 5-days!
 Hormonally at this point, Estrogen has peaked and begins to decline.
-Whereas Progesterone starts to increase rapidly.
+At the same time, Progesterone starts to increase rapidly.

 How to eat for your menstrual cycle